What Are The Page Rates for Comic Books and Graphic Novels?

 The minimum pages rates listed below are based on the minimum hourly wage.
-If you are working for an individual or a very small company then these are the absolute minimum rates you should accept in my opinion.
+If you are working for an individual or a small company, then these are the absolute minimum rates you should accept, in my opinion.
 Yes, this is not a standard or the law, just my own opinion.

 I have listed typical starting rates.
-Since I can’t list every companies’ starting rate, there is going to be variation.
-Also an editor can decide to start someone above the starting rate (when possible), if they really like the talent.
+Since I can't record every companies' starting rate, there is going to be variation.
+Also, an editor can decide to start someone above the starting rate (when possible), if they like the talent.

-A good letterer can do one 22 to 24 page comic in 8 hours, so the per page rates should be adjusted accordingly based on $7.25 an hour.
+A good letterer can do one 22 to a 24-page comic in 8 hours, so the per-page rates should be adjusted accordingly based on $7.25 an hour.

-Minimum pages rates should be used when client is individual or very small company.
+Minimum pages rates are useful as a guide to use when the client is an individual or a small company.

 WHAT IS MY TIME WORTH?

 What your time is worth is not specific to comics.
 It’s for any art you do.
 If your time is worth $75 an hour, then instead of cutting your own grass, hire someone for $20 an hour to do that.
 Unless, of course cutting grass relaxes you.
 The point is to decide how to better spend your time.

 You must pay taxes according to the laws of your country, state, city, and county.